The Lab Network

 About The Lab Network

 The Lab Network is a not for profit company whose aim is to support existing Labs and to promote the establishment of new Labs.
-The Lab Network has a eight member board of management with extensive experience in the delivery of disability, education and technology services.
+The Lab Network has a ten member board of management with extensive experience in the delivery of disability, education and technology services.

 The Lab Network Board